EPS use in urgent and other care settings

-Following a successful pilot, NHS Digital is now rolling out the EPS to urgent care providers using the Advanced Adastra prescribing system.
+Following a successful pilot, NHS Digital rolled out the EPS to urgent care providers using the Advanced Adastra prescribing system from 2018.
 Integrated urgent care providers include: NHS 111, GP out of hours, Clinical Assessment Services (CAS), Walk-in Centres, Minor Injuries Units and Urgent Care Centres.

-Prescribers within the pilot sites will be able to use EPS to prescribe medicines in the same way as prescriptions are currently sent from GP practices to community pharmacies using EPS.
+Prescribers with EPS can use EPS to prescribe medicines in the same way that GP practices do.

 How will this work?